 How to Properly Remove Wallpaper

-As a kid, I can remember my parents hiring a painting contractor team for our new house.
-They did everything, and one of the things they did for my parents was to hang rolls and rolls of wallpaper.
-There was a big patterned wallpaper in the entryway (which helped to hide a hole I later created as a teenager), a grass cloth in the family room (which I later painted over), a small print in the powder bathroom, and many other patterns throughout the house.
-So, when I think of wallpaper, I think of the 80’s.
-Lots of browns and flowers.
-Maybe you also have visions of wallpaper from the 80’s.
+As a kid, I can remember my parents hiring a painting contracting team for our new house.
+The team did everything, including hanging rolls and rolls of wallpaper.
+There was a big patterned wallpaper in the entryway (which helped to hide a hole I later created as a teenager), a grasscloth in the family room (which I later painted over), a small print in the powder bathroom, and many other patterns throughout the house.
+So, when I think of wallpaper, I think of the ’80s.
+A lot of browns and a lot of flowers.
+Maybe you also have visions of wallpaper from the ’80s.

 Different methods to remove wallpaper.

-As a paint contractor, I have learned how to remove wallpaper the hard way…by trying every way under the sun.
-While Walls by Design strictly focuses on painting and no longer removes wallpaper, there are lots of techniques that I have tried and heard of, and I would like to share my comments and experience on a few of them with you.
+As a paint contractor, I have learned how to remove wallpaper the hard way… by trying every method under the sun.
+While Walls by Design strictly focuses on painting and no longer removes wallpaper, I have tried many techniques and would like to share my comments and experience with you.

 The Paper Tiger.
 You may have seen this.
-It looks like an over-sized computer mouse that you roll over the wallpaper, and it creates a scoring pattern in the paper.
+It looks like an oversized computer mouse that you roll over the wallpaper, and it creates a scoring pattern in the paper.
 The thought behind this tool is that it helps to penetrate the wallpaper’s top layer, which allows water to get into the paper, to release the glue.
-The problem with this method is that I found that it damages the drywall too much.
-There is a balance between getting aggressive with removing the wallpaper and leaving the drywall intact.
-It is very difficult to avoid drywall damage with any of the methods, but it has been my experience that the Paper Tiger causes a bit too much damage when trying to remove wallpaper.
+The problem I found with this method is that it damages the drywall too much.
+There is a balance between getting aggressive with removing wallpaper and leaving the drywall intact.
+It is very difficult to avoid drywall damage with any method, but it has been my experience that the Paper Tiger causes a bit too much damage when trying to remove wallpaper.